enmerk4r/GHPT/README.md

 - Quoc Dang

 ## Installation
+Your options for installing GHPT are as follows:
+- Install the plug-in from [Food4Rhino](https://www.food4rhino.com/en/app/ghpt).
+- Install the GHPT Yak package from Rhino's Package Manager.
+- Build from source.

 ## Token Configuration
-Once GhPT is downloaded and installed, OpenAI token key needs to be setted up through the pop-up Token Configuration Window.
-To use the OpenAI API, you need to provide an API key, and specify a GPT model.
+Once GhPT is downloaded and installed, the OpenAI token key needs to be set up through the pop-up Token Configuration Window.
+To use the OpenAI API, you need to provide an API key and specify a GPT model.
 ![GHPT-Configuration](https://github.com/enmerk4r/GHPT/assets/114206649/39b36d31-ba99-49c1-8ede-27b7b2ebf0b6)